jaimetur/PhotoMigrator/help/4-google-takeout.md

 - If you execute the tool without arguments or with your Takeout folder as unique argument by default the tool will execute the Feature **Google Takeout Process** (requesting the user to select the Takeout folder if not detected).

-- The Takeout Processing can be configured with different settings, depoending on the arguments used during the call to the Tool.
+- The Takeout Processing can be configured with different settings, depending on the arguments used during the call to the Tool.

-- The whole process will do the next posible Steps (depending on which flag-arguments are enabled):
+- The whole process will do the following posible Steps (depending on which flag-arguments are enabled):

 ### Steps during Takeout Processing: